 Snorkelers descended into the Silfra fissure in small groups at 5-10 minute intervals.
 Given the early start, the platform was not yet busy, and we could descend into the Silfra waters within a few minutes of arriving at the fissure.

 And so we did!
-It was a breathtaking moment.
-Not only because of the cold water but because of the incredible sight and natural beauty of the fissure.
+It was a breathtaking moment not only because of the cold water but also because of the incredible sight and natural beauty of the fissure.
 Rock formations jetted out from both sides of the fissure for as far as our eyes could see.
 The crystal clear blue water made it feel like the fissure was a million miles long.

 Drifting through the four main areas of Silfra: Silfra Hall, Silfra Cathedral, and Silfra Lagoon, we forgot all about the cold and the bulky suits and lost ourselves in the beauty of Silfra.
 The intricacies of the naturally formed rocks and hardened lava created a terrain that was unearthly in its appearance.